T of C

 Music and lyrics11

-Five sections, untitled; the lyrics and music are paired almost one note per syllable
+Five sections (should be six?), untitled; the lyrics and music are paired almost one note per syllable

 (timings follow my recording 聽錄音, tentative because played too fast to sing the lyrics, and with extraneous sounds):